 How to Eat Responsibly

-With all the different ways of eating that are popular today – including vegan, vegetarian, Paleo, pegan, plant-plus, Keto, and more – an exciting movement that is catching on involves eating responsibly.
+With all the different ways of eating that are popular today—including vegan, vegetarian, Paleo, pegan, plant-plus, Keto, and more—a movement that is catching on involves eating responsibly.
 This means that you choose to eat foods that have been produced sustainably and with respect for the people who produce them, the animals (if involved), and for the planet as a whole.

-Here are 6 easy ways you can choose to eat responsibly:
+Here are 5 easy ways to eat responsibly: